 Exposing Puppy Mills through Education

-Whilst we educate audiences of all ages through public events, outreach, and fundraisers, we are specifically focused on youth education.
+Whilst we educate audiences of all ages through public events, outreach, and fundraisers, we specifically focus on youth education.

 For Younger Audiences – Ages 8 through 15

 Discussing puppy mills and animal abuse/cruelty with children can be challenging.
 We have developed an interactive, hands-on, fun presentation, using age-appropriate content and materials.